 Stefan Leutgeb earned his Ph.D. in Neuroscience from University of Utah, and was a postdoctoral fellow at the Kavli Institute for Systems Neuroscience, Norway, in the lab of Nobel laureates May-Britt and Edvard Moser.
-He received the Faculty Fellow of the Kavli Institute for Brain and Mind from UC San Diego in 2011 and is now the Vice Chair of the Neurobiology Section of the Division of Biological Sciences.
-He is also a member of Society for Neuroscience, the Austrian Neuroscience Association, the AAAS and the Austrian Scientists in North America.
+He is a Faculty Fellow of the Kavli Institute for Brain and Mind at UC San Diego and is Vice Chair of the Neurobiology Section of the Division of Biological Sciences.

 Life-long memories are formed at an instant, but considerably outlast the neuronal activity that instigated them or even the synaptic modifications that initially retained them.
 In addition to early processes at the cellular level, the long-term retention of memories therefore requires that entire populations of neurons in widely distributed neural systems are reorganized.
 Such reorganization at the systems level is not only needed to ensure that each distinct memory is retained for long time periods, but also to provide a framework that allows for the integration of individual learning events into an accumulating knowledge base.

 The main objective of research in our laboratory is to describe neuronal mechanisms of long-term memory storage at the systems level and to investigate how coordinated neuronal activity and synaptic plasticity in distributed cell assemblies can result in the formation of new cell assemblies.
 In addition, we are interested in the translational implications of this basic research and in understanding whether the neurodegenerative processes underlying dementia can result from a failure to appropriately organize neuronal activity and synaptic plasticity during our adult lives.